 What Are the Most Common Estate Disputes?

-“There are all kinds of motives for why people do these things,” says Missouri estate litigation lawyer Robert Will.
-“Sometimes people are rightly indignant” over problems with a will, or with how they have been treated or how others may have behaved toward the testator during their lifetime.
+“There are all kinds of motives for why people do these things,” says Robert Will, an estate litigation lawyer at Lewis Rice in St. Louis, Missouri.
+“Sometimes, people are rightly indignant over problems with a will, or with how they have been treated, or how others may have behaved toward the deceased during their lifetime.
+Other times, people are angry because of a sibling’s preferential treatment.
+They feel like they should have gotten more.”

 Common Estate Litigation Issues